Mission of Residence Life

 - wardrobe or closet space for each student

-Please Note: Hall furniture is marked and must stay in the assigned rooms or lost equipment charges will be billed to your account.
-Also, handmade lofts are not permitted on campus.
+Please Note: Handmade lofts are not permitted on campus.
 The furniture in most halls is designed to be lofted or bunked.
-Maintenance will loft the furniture when a work order is completed by a Residence Life staff member.
+Maintenance will loft the furniture when a work order is completed by your RA.

 The following are also important qualities of living on campus:

 - Access to laundry equipment is available.
-No quarters needed.
+No quarters or swipe card needed.

 - Each hall floor or house has a lounge equipped with a television and microwave.

 - Wireless internet access is available in all residential halls.